-The Management Committee would be responsible for planning and execution of day-to- day activities of ATMA.
+The Management Committee would be responsible for planning and execution of day-today activities of ATMA.

-1 Project Director of Agriculture Technology Management Chairman

-Agency

-2 District Head of Dept., Agriculture Member

-3 District Head of Dept., Horticulture Member

-4 District Head of Dept., Animal Husbandry Member

-5 District Head of Dept. Fisheries Member

-6 District Head of Dept. Sericulture Member

-8 Head, Krishi Vigyan Kendra Member

-9 Head, Zonal Research Station Member

-10 Project Officer, District Rural Development Agency Member

-11 One representative of Farmers' Organization Member

-promoted by an NGO

-12 Representative of NGO, if any, involved in agricultural Member

-extension

-13 District level NABARD Officer Member

-14 Lead Bank Officer Member

-15 A representative of trained input dealers who is also Member

-providing extension services

-16 Two progressive farmers Member

-(one of whom should be a woman)

-17 Two Deputy Project Directors One of the

-Dy.PDs will be

-Member

-Secretary
+1. Project Director of Agriculture Technology Management Chairman 1.
+Agency Unaiman 2.
+District Head of Dept., Agriculture Member 3.
+District Head of Dept., Horticulture Member 4.
+Member District Head of Dept., Animal Husbandry 5.
+District Head of Dept. Fisheries Member 6.
+District Head of Dept. Sericulture Member 8.
+Head, Krishi Vigyan Kendra Member 9.
+Head, Zonal Research Station Member 10.
+Project Officer, District Rural Development Agency Member 11.
+One representative of Farmers' Organization promoted by an NGO Member 12.
+Representative of NGO, if any, involved in agricultural extension Member 13 District level NABARD Officer Member 14 Lead Bank Officer Member 15 A representative of trained input dealers who is also providing extension services Member 16.
+Two progressive farmers (one of whom should be a woman) Member 17.
+Two Deputy Project Directors One of the Dy.PDs will be Member Secretary

-- (i) States may also consider to co-opting additional members, if required. - (ii) All farmer representatives are to be nominated by the District Farmers Advisory Committee by consensus or by majority.
+Note: (i) States may also consider to co-opting additional members, if required.

+(ii) All farmer representatives are to be nominated by the District Farmers Advisory Committee by consensus or by majority.